joaopedrovtp/globant_challenge/README.md

 My idea was to implement authentication, security configurations, and tests for the application's methods.

-Originally, I planned to deploy it on Azure using Azure Container Apps, but I wasn't able to get it running and synchronize the containers with the proper configurations in time.
+Finally, I deloyed it on Azure using Azure Container Apps.

 ![azure_img](/azure_dpl.png)